GoogleCloudPlatform/gradle-appengine-plugin/README.md

 *Note:* The plugin requires you to set the environment variable _APPENGINE_HOME_ or the system property _google.appengine.sdk_ pointing to your current Google App Engine SDK installation.
 In case you have both variables set the system property takes precedence over the environment variable.
+Alternatively, you can choose to automatically download the SDK by setting the convention property `downloadSdk` to `true`.
+This option requires you to specify the SDK version you want to use by setting the configuration `gaeSdk`.

+    dependencies {
+        gaeSdk 'com.google.appengine:appengine-java-sdk:1.5.0.1'
+    }

 ## Tasks